er1czz/HPC/README.md

 - F<sub>1</sub> score of 0.73 by Logistic model

 <b>Round 3</b> in progress ...
-- continue to improve the predication accuracy using techniques such as feature aggregation.
+- Continue improving the predication accuracy using techniques such as feature aggregation.

 # Misc
 ### Monte Carlo